You are here

 Many items are restricted for plane travel because they can, or have the potential to, cause harm to people and planes.

-To ensure you're traveling safely and to prevent items being relinquished at security, we've listed some of the more common items below.
+To ensure you're travelling safely and to prevent items being relinquished at security, we've listed some of the more common items below.
 If you're unsure, we recommend you check with your airline first.